Table of Contents

-When you know what’s essential for you, you can plan your life around these things.
+When you know what is important for you, you can plan your life around these values.
 When something is less important, you can be more flexible about it.

-Knowing what’s important to you will help you set the boundaries in your relationship.
-If you are vague in expressing your values to others, it will be harder for them to understand what is crucial for you and respect your boundaries.
+Knowing your values and preferences will help you set the boundaries in your relationship.
+If you are vague in expressing your values to others, it can be harder for them to understand your preferences and respect your boundaries.

-At the beginning of a relationship, it’s more likely both people compromise on their values.
-Compromising isn’t a great idea as it can give rise to negative feelings, resentment, and conflict somewhere down the line.
+In the beginning of a relationship, both partners tend to compromise their values.
+Compromising is not great as it can give rise to negative feelings, resentment, and conflicts down the line.

-To maintain a healthy relationship, it’s important that each partner dedicates a certain amount of time to do what they love.
+To maintain a healthy relationship, each partner should dedicate a certain amount of time to themselves, doing what they love.
 Hobbies and interests are the very things that bring excitement to one’s life.
-If you can maintain an exciting personal life, you will have more things to share in the relationship.
+If you can maintain an exciting personal life, you will have more to share in your relationship.

-Having specific parameters will also help you narrow down your search of potential partners.
+Knowing yourself and what you want will help you narrow your search for potential partners.

-By now, following the first step, you would know everything that is important for you and all the things you love doing to share them with this person.
-At the same time, you can also ask different questions to learn more about them.
+At this point, you should know everything that is important for you and all the things you love doing, so you can share them with your new partner.
+Now it is time for you to ask different questions to learn more about them.